barn home kit

 Barndominum Homes

-Our Favorite Barndominium ©Blue Lemon Photography
+Our Favorite Barndo ©Blue Lemon Photography

 Most barndos are post-frame structures, which makes them very different from a conventional home.